karthikeyan707/Fitness-voice-assisstant/README.md

 # Fitness-voice-assisstant
-This a fitness voice assisstant working model of web app
+This a fitness voice assisstant working web app